Muhammad-Mukarram-Asad/Ecommerce_Website/README.md

 # Ecommerce_Website
-This project is based on MERN Stack.
+The project is based on MERN Stack.
+The frontend is made in React.js with modular css for styling and responsiveness.